 Types and Degrees of Hearing Loss

-Keep in mind that not everyone will have the same type or degree of hearing loss.
-In fact, there are three general types of hearing loss and seven degrees of hearing loss.
-The three types of hearing loss are conductive, sensorineural, and mixed.
+Not everyone experiences hearing loss the same way.
+There are three primary types of hearing loss and varying degrees of severity.
+The three types are conductive, sensorineural, and mixed hearing loss.

 Conductive Hearing loss